New York Yearly Meeting

-New York Yearly Meeting of the Religious Society of Friends, or simply New York Yearly Meeting or NYYM, is the central organizing body for Quaker meetings and worship groups in New York State, northern and central New Jersey, and southwestern Connecticut.
+New York Yearly Meeting of the Religious Society of Friends, or New York Yearly Meeting or NYYM, is the central organizing body for Quaker meetings and worship groups in New York State, northern and central New Jersey, and southwestern Connecticut.

-Regional Meetings
+Regional meetings

-Monthly Meetings in the Yearly Meeting are grouped into nine regional meetings that usually meet four times a year (hence most are called Quarterly Meetings).
+Monthly meetings in the yearly meeting are grouped into nine regional meetings that usually meet four times a year (hence most are called quarterly meetings).
 They are: